Zainap16/Ardagh_IT_Graduate_Accelerator/README.md

 <br>
 Capaciti : Python Week 1 to 4

-# A Week One : Summary
+# Week One : Summary

 __Data Types:__